tarwn/lessthandot-hugo/blogs/content/posts/2012-07-17-t-sql-tuesday-32-a.md

 4:30 – BREAK TIME!
 I need to answer some emails, make a quick dinner, and get ready to present for a user group!

-5:45 – 7:15 – I present “Make Your Voice Heard” for the Quad Cities PASS user group.
+5:45 – 7:15 – I present "Make Your Voice Heard" for the Quad Cities PASS user group.
 This is one of my favorite presentations.
 I love energizing people.
 I love reminding them that they have information they can and should share with others!

 I'm not done for the day, but I'm done for the day.
 I still need to finish up the findings slide deck for the client.
 I do that from about 9:00 – 10:00.
 Then it's time to shut down the laptop and relax for a bit.